 There's been some whole class input, perhaps, and now pupils are working in groups.
 You're working with one of these groups.
 What should you be doing?

 Accurate and productive use of assessment is central to your teaching role (TS6).
-Make sure that when you work with a group you have the means to record what you observe, and use this information to monitor progress, set targets, and plan subsequent lessons
+Make sure that when you work with a group you have the means to record what you observe, and use this information to monitor progress, set targets, and plan subsequent lessons.

-The further suggestions below assume that the activity is fundamentally of value, i.e. the activity contributes to pupil progress.
-The character of each intervention (left-hand column) will depends on your personal approach, your choice of words, tone, gesture, balance of listening and talking, use of resources, etc. There are, for example, as many ways of making the activity more challenging as there are shades of grey.
+of listening and talking, use of resources, etc. There are, for example, as many ways of making the activity more challenging as there are shades of grey.
 The middle column links the intervention to the Teachers' Standards.
-The right-hand column suggests a more pupil-centred approach to the intervention with a further asterisked link to the Teachers' Standards.
+The right-hand column suggests a more pupil-centred approach to the intervention with a further asterisked link to the Teachers' Standards.Accurate and productive use of assessment is central to your teaching role (TS6).
+Make sure that when you work with a group you have the means to record what you observe, and use this information to monitor progress, set targets, and plan subsequent lessons.

 What if...